karthiknannepamula14/kirana-register/README.md

 Kirana Register
 ----
-This was development as an assignment for JAR.
+This was developed as part of an assignment for JAR.
 This is used for managing transactions.

 ## Features
 * Record a transaction